ubihazard/borderless/README.md

 Run `install.bat` to create the Start Menu shortcut for easy access to BORDERless.

-No bloat: BORDERless is written in pure C / WinAPI and consumes bare minimum of system resources (around megabyte of RAM).
+No bloat: BORDERless is written in pure C / WinAPI and consumes bare minimum of system resources (around a megabyte of RAM).
 So you can safely let it running in background.

 *Note: some windows require you to <kbd>Alt-Tab</kbd> away and back to them after applying the fix in order to actually see the effect.
 That’s because Windows doesn’t bother to repaint them immediately.
 Doh.*